Jason-fos/battleships/README.md

 10. I want to provide a welcome message using the users chosen username.
 ## Design

+### How to play
+- The game is played on a 10x10 board.
+- Player and computer both get 6 ships each:
+    - 2 destroyers (2 grid spaces per ship)
+    - 2 subs (3 grid spaces per sub)
+    - 1 carrier (4 grid spaces)
+    - 1 battleship (5 grid spaces)
+- Each board will have the 6 ships randomly placed on them.
+- The ships will be concealed from each other.
+- Take in turns to choose X and Y coordinates to target the oponents ships.
+- You have unlimited amount of shots.
+- When all the computers ships are sunk you win unless the computer sinks yours first then  you lose.

 ### Design Choices
 - Battleships is a strategy based guessing game written in python and played in a terminal window.